netopyr/open-dolphin/README.md

 To run all tests including coverage analysis
 (report is in build/coverage):
-> gradlew -Pcoverage=true cleanTest test
+> gradlew -PwithCobertura=true cleanTest test

 Running the push demo with the grails server integration
 - gradlew build